Midwest militia group had 'kill' list: FBI agent

 Prosecutors contend the Hutaree had met regularly since 2008 for military style training and were preparing for an attack when authorities executed search warrants and swept them up in raids in Michigan, Ohio and Indiana in early 2010.

-Federal agents seized machine guns, unregistered short-barrel guns, ammunition, explosive devices and materials that could be used to make bombs during their raids.
+During their raids, federal agents seized machine guns, unregistered short-barrel guns, ammunition, explosive devices and materials that could be used to make bombs.

-(Reporting by Rachelle Damico; Writing by David Bailey; Editing by Paul Thomasch)
+(Reporting by Rachelle Damico; Writing by David Bailey; Editing by Paul Thomasch and Eric Walsh)